anyafries/wcPCA/README.md

 # Worst-case low-rank approximation (wcPCA)

-This repository contains all code to reproduce the simulations, method comparisons, and real-data applications in the paper of the paper *Worst-case low rank approximation*.
+This repository contains all code to reproduce the simulations, method comparisons, and real-data applications of the paper *Worst-case low rank approximation*.

 ---